sap-tutorials/Tutorials/tutorials/workzone-enrich-3-webdynpro-app/workzone-enrich-3-webdynpro-app.md

   <!-- border -->![View app in list](9-view-app.png)

 To view the app in runtime, you must assign the app to a role.
-You also need to assign the app to a group so that it'll be visible in the **Applications** page of your work zone.
+You also need to assign the app to a group so that it'll be visible in the **Applications** page of your site.
 This is described in the following steps.